1.2. Physical Structure of Database Cluster

 PG _ 'Major version' _ 'Catalogue version number'

-For example, if you create a tablespace ’new_tblspc’ at ‘/home/postgres/tblspc’, with an OID of 16386, a subdirectory named ‘PG_14_202011044’ will be created under the tablespace.
+For example, creating a tablespace named ’new_tblspc’ at ‘/home/postgres/tblspc’, with an OID of 16386, a subdirectory named ‘PG_14_202011044’ will be created under the tablespace.

 $ ls -l /home/postgres/tblspc/